 The Pisgah Ranger District is dominated by Mt.
 Pisgah on the Blue Ridge Parkway and extends on both sides of the Parkway.
 It is located roughly between the towns of Brevard, Waynesville and Asheville, NC.
 This area is especially noted for easy access to many beautiful waterfalls, wonderful hiking and camping opportunities, the Cradle of Forestry, and more.
 Mountain bike at Bent Creek.
 The district also includes the Shining Rock and Middle Prong Wilderness areas.
-See hikes for Looking Glass Rock, John Rock, Black Balsam, Sliding Rock, Skinny Dips Falls, Daniel Ridge Falls, Mt.
-Pisgah, Devil's Courthouse and the NC Arboretum.
+Drive the Forest Heritage Scenic Byway.
+See hikes for Looking Glass Rock, John Rock, Black Balsam, Sliding Rock, Skinny Dips Falls, Daniel Ridge Falls, Pink Beds Hike, Mt.
+Pisgah, Courthouse Falls, Devil's Courthouse and the NC Arboretum.
 It's home at the impressive Pisgah Astronomical Research Institute.

 Pisgah Ranger District

 Pisgah Forest, NC 28768

 The Appalachian/French Broad Ranger District lies along the North Carolina / Tennessee border, northeast of the Great Smoky Mountains National Park.
 Among the highlights of this region are the Harmon Den area - a mecca for horseback riders, Max Patch mountain - offering stunning panoramic views, the French Broad River, Lover's Leap and the Appalachian Trail.